joshua-ruf/fidelis/README.md

 ```

 Finally, we’ll run the query, calculating the sum of spend and members,
 by period, product, and region.
+Since Greenplum is a distributed system
+most aggregations will be faster in Greenplum than R, especially as the
+size of the data increases.
+Bottom line: do as much of our calculations
+in SQL as you can.

 ``` r
 df_aggregated <- fidelis::query(